faris-xhan/parse_instagram/README.md

 # parse_instagram

-An instagram script that will let you download a single are all the instagram photos of a public account with loging in.
+An instagram script that will let you download a single are all the instagram photos of a public account without loging in.

 ![Python 3.6+](https://img.shields.io/badge/Python-3.6+-3776ab.svg?maxAge=2592000)